Help with Citations

 - Chicago-Style Citation Quick Guide.
 Examples of common materials cited using both the notes-bibliography and the author-date styles.
 Notes-bibliography examples include shortened versions of citations to the same source.

 - Frequently Asked Questions About APA Style.
-Help on frequent areas of confusion like referencing books with no author or editor, e-mail communications, Facebook, Twitter, webpage with no author, interview source in another source, Bible or classic works, etc.
+Help on frequent areas of confusion like referencing books with no author or editor, e-mail communications, Facebook, Twitter, web pages with no author, interview source in another source, Bible or classic works, etc.

 - Purdue Online Writing Lab (OWL).
 Writing resources including guides for research and citation.
 A useful section on avoiding plagiarism is available